Skip to main content

 Image

 MSC Cruises launched another new class of ship in 2017: the Meraviglia Class.
-MSC Meraviglia debuted a little bit earlier than MSC Seaside, setting sail in June rather than December.
+MSC Meraviglia debuted a little earlier than MSC Seaside, setting sail in June rather than December.

 At the time, she was the sixth largest cruise ship in the world, following Royal Caribbean's four Oasis Class ships and AIDAnova.